-6. Following the HLOSs and SoFAs, Network Rail (i.e. its routes and system operator function) will develop its strategic business plans for CP6, building on the planning it is already doing now.
+Publication of Network Rail's strategic business plans (SBPs) Current planned date: 8 December 2017 include separate plans by its routes and system operator function.
 These will set out what it proposes to deliver in CP6 and how much funding it requires for this.
 The SBPs will be informed, among other things, by the HLOSs and Network Rail's engagement with its stakeholders.